 Current State Analysis - Data Capabilities

 Evaluate the current BMO’s capabilities in terms of the data infrastructure.
-The data used to develop a machine learning model is of critical importance where high volume of data is managed due to the mining nature of this type of model.
+Data used to develop a machine learning model is of critical importance, where the mining nature of this type of model leads to a high volume of data.

-The current state analysis is focused on the data sourcing, quality, availability, and maintenance for:
+The current state of the analysis is focused on the data sourcing, quality, availability, and maintenance for:

 Model Development